shaunak24/namaste-react-demo-app/README.md

 - Everytime we need to sync our variables with the UI, we need to use state variables
 - There is one-way data binding in React unlike other frameworks.
 This is helpful in identifying which element is modifying the state variable
 - Difference between hook and functional component is that functional component needs to return JSX.
 No such restriction for hook
+- We can also create custom hooks.
+It lets us create state variables, use other hooks, etc. which is not possible by normal helper functions

 useEffect Hook